 Public schools are administered by the School Board of Polk County.
-The school district is the seventh largest in Florida and among the thirty largest in the United States and includes more than 150 schools that educate over 106,000 students.
-Within the district are 65 elementary schools, 5 elementary/middle schools, 9 elementary/middle/high schools, 20 middle schools, 4 middle/high schools, 16 high schools, 10 conversion charter schools, 20 charter schools, 2 head start centers, 3 career centers, 2 adult schools, 4 alternative education schools, 4 department of juvenile justice centers, an adult jail center, and 2 residential programs.
+The school district is the seventh largest in Florida and among the twenty eighth largest in the United States and includes more than 170 schools that educate over 109,000 students.
+Within the district are 68 elementary schools, 5 elementary/middle schools, 9 elementary/middle/high schools, 20 middle schools, 4 middle/high schools, 16 high schools, 31 charter schools, 2 off-campus Head Start centers, 3 career centers, 2 adult schools, 11 alternative education/Department of Juvenile Justice sites.

 There are five colleges and universities based in Polk County.
 Polk State College is a public institution with a current enrollment of 15,414 students attending campuses in Winter Haven, Lakeland, Bartow, and Lake Wales.
-Southeastern University is a private institution located in Lakeland with an enrollment of 8,717 students.
+Southeastern University is a private institution located in Lakeland with an enrollment of 8,312 students.
 Florida Southern College is another private institution located in Lakeland with over 3,500 students enrolled.
-Florida Polytechnic University is a public university located in Lakeland with an enrollment of 1,339 students.
+Florida Polytechnic University is a public university located in Lakeland with an enrollment of 1,284 students.
 Warner University is a private institution located in Lake Wales with an enrollment of nearly 1,200 students.